-One ongoing, multicenter, triple-blind, phase 3 randomized controlled trial (RCT), KEYNOTE-091 (Total N = 1,177) submitted by the sponsor was included for this review comparing pembrolizumab (200 mg every 3 weeks or 400 mg every 6 weeks, IV, for up to 1 year or until disease recurrence or unacceptable toxicity) with placebo as adjuvant therapy for completely resected stage IB-IIIA NSCLC.
-Eligible patients were adults with pathologically confirmed NSCLC (any histology) of stage IB (T2a ≥ 4 cm), II or IIIA per the AJCC staging system (7th edition) after complete surgical resection (lobectomy, sleeve lobectomy, bi-lobectomy, or pneumonectomy) and negative margins (R0).
-Eligible patients had an available tumor sample obtained during resection for PD-L1 assessment, had known PD-L1 expression status, had no evidence of disease on clinical examination and radiographic assessment per Response Evaluation Criteria in Solid Tumors version 1.1 (RECIST 1.1) according to local investigator review after surgery but within 12 weeks before randomization, had an Eastern Cooperative Oncology Group (ECOG) performance status (PS) of 0 or 1, and adequate organ function within 10 days of treatment initiation.
+One ongoing, multicenter, triple-blind, phase III RCT, KEYNOTE-091 (Total N = 1,177) submitted by the sponsor was included for this review.
+The study compared pembrolizumab (200 mg IV infusion every 3 weeks for up to 1 year [18 doses] or until disease recurrence or unacceptable toxicity) with placebo as adjuvant therapy for completely resected stage IB to IIIA NSCLC.
+Eligible patients were adults with pathologically confirmed NSCLC (any histology) of stage IB (T2a ≥ 4 cm), II, or IIIA per the American Joint Committee on Cancer (AJCC) staging system (7th edition) after complete surgical resection (i.e., lobectomy, sleeve lobectomy, bi-lobectomy, or pneumonectomy) and negative margins (R0).
+Eligible patients had an available tumour sample obtained during resection for PD-L1 assessment, had known PD-L1 expression status, had no evidence of disease on clinical examination and radiographic assessment per Response Evaluation Criteria in Solid Tumors version 1.1 (RECIST 1.1) according to local investigator review after surgery but within 12 weeks before randomization, had an Eastern Cooperative Oncology Group (ECOG) performance status (PS) of 0 or 1, and had adequate organ function within 10 days of treatment initiation.
 Previous neoadjuvant or adjuvant radiotherapy for the current malignancy was not permitted.
-ACT was not mandatory but was to be considered for patients with stage IB disease and strongly recommended for those with stage II or IIIA disease according to local practice and national guidelines.
-Patients with prior treatment with an anti-PD-1, anti-PD-L1/2, anti-CD137, CTLA-4 modulators, or any other immune-modulating agents were excluded from KEYNOTE-091 study.
-The subpopulation of interest, i.e., the reimbursement request population (n = 363 in the pembrolizumab group, and n = 363 in the placebo group), were patients with ACT and PD-L1 TPS < 50%.
-The outcomes relevant to this review included overall survival (OS), disease-free survival (DFS), health-related quality of life (HRQoL), and safety.
+ACT was not mandatory but was to be considered for patients with stage IB disease and strongly recommended for those with stage II or IIIA disease, according to local practice and national guidelines.
+Patients with prior treatment with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, CTLA-4 modulator, or any other immune-modulating drugs were excluded from KEYNOTE-091 study.
+The subpopulation of interest (i.e., the reimbursement request population [n = 363 in the pembrolizumab group; n = 363 in the placebo group], were patients with adjuvant chemotherapy and a PD-L1 TPS of less than 50%.
+The outcomes relevant to this review included OS, DFS, HRQoL, and safety.

 The reimbursement request population of the KEYNOTE-091 study had a median age of 64 to 65 years.
 The proportion of male patients (65% to 68%) was higher than that of female patients (32% to 35%).
-Most patients were white (77% to 78%), followed by Asians (17% to 18%), among the others.
+Most patients were white (77% to 78%), followed by Asian (17% to 18%), among the others.
 A relatively small proportion of patients had stage IB disease (11% to 12%) and more than half had stage II disease (55% to 59%).
-Most patients were former smokers (68% to 73%), followed by those who had never smoked (13% to 19%), and the current smokers (13% to 14%).
-More patients had an ECOG PS of 0 (56% to 62%) compared to those with an ECOG PS of 1 (38% to 44%).
-Most patients had the lymph node stage of N0 (no regional lymph node involvement, 41%) or N1 (nearby lymph node involvement, 38%).
-More patients were non-squamous (62.5% to 72.2%) than squamous (27.8% to 37.5%) for histology.
-The proportion of patients who had the EGFR mutations (5.8% to 8.5%) or ALK translocations (0.8% to 1.7%) was low.
-Of note, over half of the patients had an unknown status on EGGR mutation (51.8% to 57.4%) or ALK translocations (56.7% to 66.4%).
-Efficacy Results
+Most patients were former smokers (68% to 73%), followed by those who had never smoked (13% to 19%), and current smokers (13% to 14%).
+More patients had an ECOG PS of 0 (56% to 62%) than an ECOG PS of 1 (38% to 44%).
+Most patients had the lymph node stage of N0 (no regional lymph node involvement; 41%) or N1 (nearby lymph node involvement; 38%).
+More patients had nonsquamous disease (62.5% to 72.2%) than squamous disease (27.8% to 37.5%) for histology.
+The proportion of patients who had the EGFR mutation (5.8% to 8.5%) or ALK translocation (0.8% to 1.7%) was low.
+Of note, more than half of the patients had an unknown EGFR mutation (51.8% to 57.4%) or ALK translocation (56.7% to 66.4%) status.